olivia-mauger/tutorials/docs/source/classes-basics.rst

 Defining different methods within a class gives the class greater functionality and makes objects even more useful.
 Now, we are ready to move on to more advanced topics regarding classes.

+Packages
+^^^^^^^^

+**Packages** in **Shadow** are a means of organizing groups of classes that serve a similar function or have some commonality that unites them.
+They are created by putting these different classes in folders/directories.
+You have already been exposed to packages, just not explicitly.
+For example, consider the ``shadow:standard`` package.
+It contains essential classes, interfaces, singletons, and exceptions (to be explained in later tutorials) needed for any Shadow program.
+These types do not need to be explicitly imported because the compiler will do so automatically.
+The other built-in Shadow packages are listed below (as described in the Shadow API).

+* Package ``shadow:io`` contains fundamental types used for input and output, both for the console and for file and path manipulation

+* Package ``shadow:natives`` contains classes and exceptions used to interact with C code.

+* Package ``shadow:utility`` contains basic data structures and utility classes that are useful in many different kinds of programs.

+While these are the packages essential to the Shadow language, what if you wanted to create your own package?
+For example, you may be wondering what package all of these test programs we have studied are stored in. **If not specified in the class header, classes are stored in the** ``default`` **package**.
+From now on, let’s say we want to put all of these example programs in a Shadow tutorials package.

+First, we will create a folder called ``tutorials``, and inside this folder we can have multiple other folders to hold different classes.
+For example, inside the ``tutorial`` folder, let’s say we make a folder called ``variables``.
+Inside this folder, we can put all the programs we have relating to variable examples.
+It becomes a package.
+But how do we designate the package in class headings?

+Let’s pretend we made a class called ``VariableClass``.

+Instead of the class header saying, ``class VariableClass`` , we now should write ``class tutorials:variables@VariableClass``.

+The package name is ``tutorials:variables`` (these are the folder/directory names), and the class name is ``VariableClass``.
+The class name must **always** appear after the ``@`` symbol.

+When working with many classes, interfaces, etc. for a programming project, it is a good idea to put your code into packages to stay organized.
+From now on, packages will be incorporated into our example programs.